2001 Australian Capital Territory election: Results

 In Brindabella, Labor gained an additional one-seat to take their tally to three seats.
 The Liberals retained its two seats.
 Labor's Bill Wood and John Hargreaves retained their seats.
 Labor's Karin MacDonald defeated independent sitting member, Paul Osborne.
 For the Liberal Party, Government Minister Brendan Smyth and backbencher Steve Pratt were both re-elected.

 Both Labor and Liberal retained its two seats in Ginninderra.
 The Democrats won its first seat in the Assembly, with Roslyn Dundas defeating independent Dave Rugendyke.
 Labor leader Jon Stanhope and Labor veteran member, Wayne Berry, were both re-elected.
 Bill Stefaniak was re-elected, with Vicki Dunne replacing the Liberal-truend-independent, Harold Hird as the second Liberal member.
+This was the only election the Democrats won a seat in the ACT Assembly, The 2001 election was also the last election until 2024 where a party other than labor-liberal-greens won a seat in the Assembly.

 In seven-member Molonglo, the Liberals retained three seats; Labor picked up one additional seat, taking their representation from two seats to three; and the Greens retained one seat.
 Liberal leader, Gary Humphries and Speaker Greg Cornwell retained their seats.
 Helen Cross defeated Liberal colleague Jacqui Burke.
 For Labor, Ted Quinlan and Simon Corbell were re-elected.
 Katy Gallagher won the additional seat, following the retirement of long-serving independent member, Michael Moore.
 The Greens sitting member, Kerrie Tucker, was re-elected to the Assembly.